 Moving On To The White Mountains

 Following our three enjoyable days and peaceful nights at Lake Winnipesaukee, we headed 75 miles up into the White Mountains to our next New Hampshire adventure.
 Twin Mountain Motor Court and RV Park was a lucky find, with full hookups, spacious sites, and wonderful owners.
 I do not understand why we were almost alone there.
 Mid-October is prime fall foliage season and it isn’t yet too cold.
 I don’t think 29 degrees in the morning is unreasonable, especially when it warms up into the high 50s during the day.
-But apparently, most campgrounds close the second week in October.
+But most campgrounds close the second week in October.

 Twin Mountain is a good location for exploring the most scenic attractions of the White Mountains.